KoalaGuyy/Koala-Library/docs/features.md

 **Description:**

-Checks if the library has already been initialized, or for more specification it checks if it already has a "dump folder"
+Checks if the library has already been initialized, or for more specification it checks if it already has a "dump folder".
+Useful for Koala-Library services.

-This function is useless for now as you cannot directly change DumpFolder without using `KSLib:Initialize()` nor does it find other dump folder that already exists in the explorer, it only checks if the variable "DumpFolder" is not nil.

-This function will be fixed in the next minor update for KSLib.

 **Example Use:**